ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 `internal-transaction-hash` is a hash over the complete entry in the {{CCF-Ledger-Format}}, and `internal-evidence` is a revealable {{CCF-Commit-Evidence}} value that allows early persistence of ledger entries before distributed consensus can be established.
 This mechanism is useful to implement high-throughput transparency applications in Trusted Execution Environments that only provide a limited amount of memory, while maintaining high availability afforded by distributed consensus.

-`data-hash` summarises the application data which is included in the ledger at this transaction, which is a Signed Statement as defined by {{-scitt-architecture}}.
+`data-hash` summarises the application data included in the ledger at this transaction, which is a Signed Statement as defined by {{-scitt-architecture}}.

 # CCF Inclusion Proofs